biopython/biopython.github.io/wiki/AlignIO.md

 **Bio.AlignIO.write()**.
 This takes three arguments: some alignments, a file handle to write to, and the format to use.

+This wiki section needs to be filled out, so in the short term please refer to the Bio.AlignIO chapter in the Tutorial.

 File Format Conversion
 ----------------------